-I’ve seen a lot of mental illness in my entourage and I’ve had my fare share of struggle myself.
+I’ve seen a lot of mental illness in my entourage and I’ve had my fare share of struggles too.

-Not only I’ve been fighting depression at few stages in my life, but I’ve started experiencing Anxiety and Panic Attacks last year.
+Not only I’ve been fighting depression a few times in my life, I’ve also started experiencing Anxiety and Panic Attacks in 2017.

-I’ve been lucky enough to be surrounded by great people and I have the chance to be able to talk openly about it and that helped me through.
+I’ve been lucky enough to be surrounded by great people and I have the chance to be able to talk openly about it.
+That's mainly what helped me get through it.

-I’ve also done a lot of work on myself to find the origin of it, deep inside my head, where it hurts, and with focus and time I've found solutions without medication.
+I’ve also done a lot of work on myself to find the origin of it, went deep inside my mind, where it hurts, and with focus and time I've found solutions without medication.

 That's why this month, I’m gonna talk about my experience with mental illness in detail and how I manage it and how eventually I plan to overcome it.